 I’d read from other bloggers that ATMs didn’t work reliably but we never had a problem.

-3. Hire a driver/tour guide.
+3. Hire a private driver/tour guide.

 While Morocco is generally safe to travel on your own, you’ll get so much more out of the experience and avoid lots of hassles—like those speeding tickets I mentioned above—if you hire a private driver and/or tour guide.